alemarco96/DECAF/README.md

 - `Indexer`

-  It processes each document provided by the CorpusParser and stores relevant information of a data structure called index, which is stored on disk for later performing documents retrieval through the Searcher component.
+  It processes each document provided by the CorpusParser and stores relevant information in a data structure called index, which is stored on disk for later performing document retrieval through the Searcher component.

 Instead, the Search Pipeline is composed of five main components:

 - `TopicsParser`

-  It provides new conversations and utterances to be processed by the remaining of the framework.
+  It provides new conversations and utterances to be processed by the remainder of the framework.

 - `Rewriter`